pebakery/pebakery/Manual/Commands/14_Control/Set.md

 Alternately, Variables can also be defined before execution by placing the definitions in the plugin's `[Variables]` section.
 See Example 2 for details.

-The `Set...,PERMANENT` command should not be used to change interface control values.
+The `Set,...,PERMANENT` command should not be used to change interface control values.
 Use the `InterfaceWrite` command for this purpose.

 ## Related